 Accommodations documentation must indicate that their disability, impairment, or Limited English Proficiency substantially limits one or more of the major life activities, interferes with his or her performance in course work, prevents access to classes, enrollment, or other college services.
 Reasonable and appropriate support services could include, but are not limited to: tutors, interpreters, extra testing time, distraction free testing room, readers, note-takers, large print handouts or tests, and specialized or adaptive equipment.

 - Students should contact the Director of Academic Advisement and complete an Academic Accommodation Request.
 The request must be submitted for each semester that the student needs accommodations.

 - Students are encouraged to contact the Director of Academic Advisment as early as possible because some accommodations may take weeks or even months to arrange.

-- Students will need to provide comprehensive documentation of learning or physical disability which is complete and supports the request for accommodations.
+- Students will need to provide comprehensive documentation of learning or physical disability, hearing or visual impairment, or Limited English Proficiency which is complete and supports the request for accommodations.

 - The documentation should be an age appropriate assessment conducted within the past three years by a trained and qualified professional that shows the students current level of functioning and how the disability affects academic performance.

 - If the documentation does not contain objective data regarding aptitude, achievement and information processing, the Academic Accommodation Committee may request a re-evaluation at the student’s expense before consideration is given.

 - All requests for accommodations and services will be considered on a case by case basis.

 - The Director of Academic Advisement will develop an Academic Adjustment Memo for each of the student’s instructors outlining the approved accommodations.